-Car lovers come from all over the world to pilgrimage to Auburn, the “Home of the Classics,” in Northeast Indiana.
-This well-known gearhead city has deep roots in the automobile industry as the original home of the Auburn Automobile Company who produced the famous Auburns, Cords and Duesenbergs in the 1920’s and 30’s.
+Car lovers come from all over the world to pilgrimage to Auburn, the "Home of the Classics," in Northeast Indiana.
+This well-known gearhead city has deep roots in the automobile industry as the original home of the Auburn Automobile Company which produced the famous Auburns, Cords, and Duesenbergs in the 1920s and '30s.
 The love of classic cars continues today with four museums that pay homage to antique and collector vehicles as well as an all-star lineup of events to show them off.

 Some of my favorite highlights are the Duesenbergs, which were each custom built to it's original owner's specifications.
 The Duesenberg brothers were actively involved in the racing industry, having built race cars that competed in the Grand Prix in France and the Indianapolis 500.
 You'll find the racing gallery to be quite fascinating as the cars were used extensively in racing competitions around the world.
 The collection also includes a gallery that showcases the importance of Indiana in the automobile industry with cars built around the state and many that were manufactured in Auburn, including the Imp.
 The museum is impressive and a testament to the beautiful cars that were built by this legendary company.

 Head upstairs to see even more amazing vehicles like this breathtaking 1932 L-29 Speedster.